 - Ifosfamide (Ifex®)

 Often, 2 or more of these drugs are used together to treat penile cancer that has spread to lymph nodes or other organs.
-Some commonly used combinations include:
+Some common combinations include:

 - TIP: paclitaxel (Taxol), ifosfamide, and cisplatin ("platinum")

 Possible side effects: Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, divide quickly, too.
 These cells can also be affected by chemotherapy, which can lead to some side effects.

-The side effects of chemotherapy depend on the type and dose of drugs you take and how long they are used.
+The side effects of chemo depend on the type and dose of the drugs and how long they are used.
 Common side effects can include: